Skip to main content

 • Authorization form.
 If a contractor, designer, or agent is submitting on your behalf, this form authorizes them to act for you.

 • Two complete sets of construction drawings.
-These need to be dimensioned and include floor plans, cross-sections, foundation drawings, elevations, plumbing layout, electrical layout, and a site plan.
-They should be prepared by a qualified draftsperson or a Registered Professional.
+These must be dimensioned and include floor plans, cross-sections, foundation drawings, elevations, plumbing layout, electrical layout, and a site plan, prepared by a qualified draftsperson or a Registered Professional.

 You’ll also need to physically stake out the building and driveway location on the lot and post a temporary street address sign visible from the road.
 The City needs to be able to find the site.